apache/nuttx/mm/README.txt

      The actual memory allocates will be 64 byte (wasting 17 bytes) and will be aligned at least to (1 << log2align).

+   Sub-Directories:

+     mm/mm_gran - Holds the granule allocation logic

+3) Page Allocator

+   The page allocator is an application of the granule allocator.
+It is a special purpose memory allocator intended to allocate physical memory pages for use with systems that have a memory management unit (MMU).

+   Sub-Directories:

+     mm/mm_gran - The page allocator cohabits the same directory as the granule allocator.

+4) Shared Memory Management

+   When NuttX is build in kernel mode with a separate, privileged, kernel- mode address space and multiple, unprivileged, user-mode address spaces, then shared memory regions must also be managed.
+Shared memory regions are user-accessible memory regions that can be attached into the user process address space for sharing between user process.

+   Sub-Directories:

+     mm/shm - The shared memory logic

+   The shared memory management logic has its own README file that can be found at nuttx/mm/shm/README.txt.